[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 Git becomes the single source of truth.
 Wth every pull request, the team knows exactly what’s running in production.
 This flow enforces control and improves traceability by tying each deployment to a specific Git commit.

 But if something breaks in production, the rollback flow kicks in.
-Instead of manual intervention, teams simply revert to the last problematic commit in the main branch.
-The GitOps controller instantly detects the revert and restores the prod environment to its previous stable state.
+Instead of manual intervention, you revert the commit that broke production.
+The revert is itself a commit, so the audit trail stays intact and nothing is rewritten.
+The controller picks it up on its next sync and restores the previous state.
 This ensures quick recovery while maintaining a clear audit trail.

 To set up GitOps with Kubernetes effectively, ensure your setup includes secure, automated synchronization between Git repositories and cluster state.
 Key practices include: